dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 At a high level, migrations functions in the following way:

 * When a data model change is introduced, the developer uses EF Core tools to add a corresponding migration describing the updates necessary to keep the database schema in sync.
 EF Core compares the current model against a snapshot of the old model to find out the differences, and generates migration source files; the files are kept in your project's source control like any other source file.
-* Once a new migration has been generated, it can be deployed to a database in various ways.
-EF Core uses a migrations history table in the database which records all migrations which have already been applied; this allows EF Core to know which state your database is in.
+* Once a new migration has been generated, it can be applied to a database in various ways.
+EF Core records all applied migrations in a special history table, allowing it to know which migrations have been applied and which haven't.

+The rest of this page is a step-by-step beginner's guide for using migrations.
+Consult the other pages in this section for more in-depth information.

-## Tutorial
+## Getting started

 Let's assume you've just completed your first EF Core application, which contains the following simple model: